ezEngine/docs/docs/debugging/debug-rendering.md

 # Debug Rendering

-The rendering in ez is optimized to handle large and complex data efficiently.
+The rendering in EZ is optimized to handle large and complex data efficiently.
 However, to achieve this you must implement certain patterns, and to get started a non-trivial amount of code is involved.
 To visualize simple things, the `ezDebugRenderer` is provided.
 This class allows you to quickly add debug visualizations to your game, with just a few lines of code.

 This interface is also (partially) available through [TypeScript](../custom-code/typescript/typescript-overview.md).